Shop Subscribe

 Play Outside

-It may seem too simple to be true, but kids who have regular creative play time outside develop stronger motor skills than peers.
-The link between physical movement and learning is well-documented and children who feel connected to the natural world will be drawn to it.
-Having to interact and play with natural surroundings also forces kids to think about how things work, and how they play a role in the larger scheme of life.
+It may seem too simple to be true, but kids who have regular creative play time outside develop stronger motor skills than their peers.
+The link between physical movement and learning is well-documented, and children who feel connected to the natural world will be drawn to it.
+Interacting and playing with natural surroundings also forces kids to think about how things work and how they play a role in the larger scheme of life.

 Find STEM Lessons in Everyday Life